CICE-Consortium/Icepack/doc/source/developer_guide/dg_adding_diagnostics.rst

    -  If the variable is an array, say depending on ncat, then follow the example of fiso_evap.
 This just requires adding a loop for the print statement.
 Make sure ncat and a counter, nc are available.
 Say for example, the category ice area, aicen.
+The variable ncat is the number of subgridscale categories.

     .. code-block:: fortran